adrianofaus/adrianofaus/README.md

 "Learning never exhausts the mind."  - Leonardo da Vinci

-- 💻 Studying Software Engineering as a Cadet at École 42 São Paulo
+- 💻 Graduated in Software Engineering from École 42 São Paulo
 - 🎓 Graduated Mechanical Engineer
 - 📈 Worked with analysis in many fields
 - 🔮 Passionate about Tech, Math and Psycology